UPPMAX/HPC-python/evaluations/20260422_day_2/README.md

 - i got lost before the IDE session
 - Not good at all.
-Not clear, things dont work, could not install an env really, The instructions on the site are confusing and dont work most of the time, I could not start any IDE, VS code didnt want to connect to PDC, it was quite bad for me
+Not clear, things dont work, could not install an env really, The instructions on the site are confusing and dont work most of the time, I could not start any IDE, VS code didn't want to connect to PDC, it was quite bad for me
 - Too high, mostly because of the amount of content during the day, but also due to technical issues.